ManikMaity/PW-FullStack-Dev/Backend/MVP/README.md

 - then we have to find the user in the database using email
 - them uisng bycrypt compare the database password with the user given password
 - Then make a JWT token uisng user._id and send it to the user

+### TASK -
+Make a signin functionality using JWT
+- Done ✔️